ai2cm/fv3net/docs/regression-testing.rst

     assert zarr_schema == ref_schema

-Note that the equality operator ``==`` checks only the following:
+Note that the equality operator ``==`` checks the following:

 1. the dataset has the same coordinates in terms of names and dimension names
-2. the dataset has the same variables in terms of names and dimension names.
+2. the dataset has the same variables in terms of names, dimension names, and data shape, type, and chunks.

-Coordinate and variable values and shapes are not checked.
+Note that coordinate shapes and values and dataset, coordinate, and variable attributes are not compared.
 The equality operator can also be used directly on coordinate and variable schema.

 Marking pytest functions as regression tests